 Vegan & Vegetarian Dining

 R&DE Stanford Dining offers a variety of plant-forward options in every dining hall, every day.
 All vegetarian and vegan options are clearly labeled (V = Vegetarian, VGN = Vegan).
 Our menus are typically about 80% vegetarian and over 50% vegan, offering a wide range of healthful plant-based options including soy, beans, lentils, whole grains, nuts and seeds.
 R&DE Stanford Dining has been awarded an A+ rating for vegan dining by Peta(2).
-We have two Vegan and Plant Forward Sous Chefs who specialize in developing new plant-forward recipes and enhancing the vegan dining experience for Stanford University Students.
+We have a Vegan and Plant Forward Sous Chef who specialize in developing new plant-forward recipes and enhancing the vegan dining experience for Stanford University Students.
 Read our Guide to Vegan & Vegetarian Dining.

 Food Allergies & Special Dietary Needs

 R&DE Stanford Dining offers a variety of accommodations for students with food allergies and specialized dietary requirements through the Food Allergies @Stanford program.
 We have a dedicated Food Allergy Program Nutritionist to support hundreds of Stanford students, staff and guests with food allergies and special dietary needs.
 As the prevalence of food allergies and other dietary needs continues to grow on campus, our nutritionists work closely with the

 Office of Accessible Education (OAE) to ensure that the university is adequately accommodating students with medically documented